 A removable prosthesis (overdenture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.

-Dr. Blakemore, Dr. Blood or Dr. Plona perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Dr. John Blakemore, Dr. William Blood , Dr. Raymond Plona and Dr. Gregory Plona perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 Why Dental Implants?